foxiepaws/gallery/README.md

 Using the CGI mode
 ------------------

-With CGI mode you need to put your assets and images outside of the path and then rewrite e.g. like
+With CGI mode you need to put your assets and images in the document root and then rewrite e.g. like
 <pre>
 RewriteEngine on
 RewriteCond %{REQUEST_URI} !assets/(.*)\.